-Following a year of uncertainty, allow First Light Active to introduce you to The HALO, set to run on the Spring Equinox 2021.
+Following a year of uncertainty, allow First Light Active to introduce you to The HALO, set to run on the Saturday closest to the Summer Equinox 2021.
 If that sentence doesn’t fill you with optimism then let me tell you a little more.

 A scenic 4 mile lapped route across hilly meadows and picturesque woodland.
 The high terrain gives you expansive views across 2 counties and once you have descended into the valley you can recharge yourself alongside the lake and in the woodland before climbing back up again.